jaekookang/MewRecorder/README.md

 After installation, right-click on the icon of MewRecorder and click "Run as administrator".
 ### Recording
 - The cable connected to the synchronization port on the Telemed machine must be plugged into the second channel of audio inputs (to the PC).
--

 ### Post-processing
 - After recording, ultrasound video will be stored in Telemed native format .tvd file (no audio) and audio in .wav file in the current folder.
 - To combine ultrasound video and audio and convert it to MP4:
-.Tools -> Convert all TVD to MP4
+- Tools -> Convert all TVD to MP4

+Before the conversion, remember to max out the screen resolution of EchoWave software and set MP4 bit rate to > 8000 Kbps.

+The convsertion will take a long time.

 ###
 --------------------------------